nya3jp/tast/docs/writing_tests.md

 declared.
 Setting the `informational` attribute on new tests is recommended, as they will block the Commit Queue on failure otherwise.

+If there's a support package that's specific to a single category, it's often best to place it underneath the category's directory.
+See the "Scoping and shared code" section.

-### Adding new test packages
+### Adding new test categories

-When adding a new test package, you must update the test bundle's `main.go` file (either [local/bundles/cros/main.go] or [remote/bundles/cros/main.go]) to underscore-import the new package so its `init` functions will be executed to register tests.
+When adding a new test category, you must update the test bundle's `main.go` file (either [local/bundles/cros/main.go] or [remote/bundles/cros/main.go]) to underscore-import the new package so its `init` functions will be executed to register tests.

 ## Coding style and best practices

-Test code should be formatted by [gofmt] and validated by [go vet].
+Test code should be formatted by [gofmt] and checked by [go vet].
 It should follow Go's established best practices as described by these documents:

 *   [Effective Go]
 *   [Go Code Review Comments]

+### Unit tests

 Support packages should be exercised by unit tests when possible.
 Unit tests can cover edge cases that may not be typically seen when using the package, and they